akanadocs/docs-test/sp/database-maintenance.md

 ##### Drop existing foreign keys, modify, and add new indexes #####

-Partitioning in mySQL does not support foreign key relationships.
+Partitioning in MySQL does not support foreign key relationships.
 In addition, the partition key must be added to the primary key index:

 ```
 ALTER TABLE MO_USAGE_NEXTHOP